krol3/krol3/README.md

 ### 😄 Talking about Personal Stuffs
 - 📚 I'm currently learning about Security in Cloud-native
 - ⚡ I'm honored to participate in the [CNCF Ambassadors](https://www.cncf.io/people/ambassadors/) and the [AWS Community Builders](https://aws.amazon.com/developer/community/community-builders/)
+- ✍🏾 I collaborated in the [Kubernetes Documentation](https://kubernetes.io/es/docs/home/), [CNCF Glossary](https://glossary.cncf.io/es/) and [OpenTelemetry](https://opentelemetry.io/es/)
-- 👯 I’m collaborating in the [Kubernetes Release Team](https://github.com/kubernetes/sig-release/tree/master/release-team) 1.25 | 1.26 | 1.28
+- 👯 I collaborated in the [Kubernetes Release Team](https://github.com/kubernetes/sig-release/tree/master/release-team) 1.25 | 1.26 | 1.28.
 - 🌱 Please ping me to talk about Security, Linux, containers, kubernetes and Supply chain.
-- 👯 I’m looking to collaborate with other developers in community
+- 👯 I’m looking to collaborate with other developers in community.
-- 💬 Ask me about: Container, kubernetes, security, supply chain
+- 💬 Ask me about: Container, kubernetes, security, supply chain.
-- 🥅 Goals: Contribute more to Open Source projects
+- 🥅 Goals: Contribute to more Open Source projects.
-- ⚡ I love to play with new cli tools and technologies.
+- ⚡ I love to explore new technologies.
 - 📫 You can contact me through: [Twitter](https://twitter.com/krol_valencia) | [Linkedin](https://linkedin.com/in/carolgv)

 ### 🧰 DevOps Tools